ewelot/airtools/doc/manual-en.md

 ## Booting Install Medium of the Xubuntu Linux distribution

 Download the ISO image file of the latest Xubuntu LTS release from
 <http://xubuntu.org/>.
-Please note the LTS version label, which
+Please note the imprtant **LTS** version label,
-indicates a “Long Term Support” release.
+which indicates a “Long Term Support” release.
 This Linux OS version is well supported by the AIRTOOLS software.
 Choose a mirror download close to your location and download the 64-bit desktop image.
-At the time of this writing it is named `xubuntu-18.04.3-desktop-amd64.iso`.
+At the time of this writing it is named `xubuntu-20.04.2.0-desktop-amd64.iso`.

 The ISO image file is used in place of a install medium for the virtual machine.
 To do so you have to start the VirtualBox software (if not